aliernfrog/discord-moderatorbot/README.md

   id: String, //id of the channel
   mediaOnly: Boolean, //deletes messages that don't have attachments
   linksOnly: Boolean, //deletes messages that don't have links
+  suggestThreads: Boolean, //suggests usage of threads when deleting a message in media-only or links-only channels
   cooldown: {
     duration: 60000, //duration of cooldown in miliseconds
     message: "Custom message" //custom message, uses default if not defined